-Chapter 2 Guidelines
+Chapter 2 Researcher Guidelines

-2.1 Definition of Human subject research
+2.1 Definition of Research involving human

-Human subject research is research in which an investigator (i) obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (ii) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.
+Research involving human is a research in which an investigator (i) obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (ii) Obtains, uses, studies, analyses, or generates identifiable private information or identifiable biospecimens.

-Human subject research covers human subject research and experimentation of pharmaceutical products, medical equipment, the natural history of disease, diagnosis, treatment, health promotion, disease prevention, and research from medical records and human specimens, as well as sociological, psychological, behavioural and economic interviews, designed systematically to test hypothesis and obtain generalisable knowledge.
+Research involving human covers human subject research and experimentation of pharmaceutical products, medical equipment, the natural history of disease, diagnosis, treatment, health promotion, disease prevention, and research from medical records and human specimens, as well as sociological, psychological, behavioural and economic interviews, designed systematically to test hypothesis and obtain generalisable knowledge.